Allison Harvard: America's Next Top Model Cycle 12

 After being contacted through an email by a casting agent who had seen her look online, Harvard successfully auditioned for the reality television show America's Next Top Model Cycle 12.
 During the audition, Harvard stated that she thought nosebleeds were pretty, and that she was fascinated by blood.

-Harvard was the fourth finalist selected (after Aminat Ayinde, Natalie Pack and Fo Porter) for the top thirteen.
+Harvard was the fourth contestants selected (after Aminat Ayinde, Natalie Pack and Fo Porter) for the top thirteen.
 Her roommates on the Upper East Side of Manhattan in New York City home were Isabella Falk, Kortnie Coles, Sandra Nyanchoka, London Levi-Nance, Natalie Pack and Celia Ammerman.
 Over her stay, Harvard received four first call-outs and was selected to participate in two challenge prizes won by fellow contestant Celia Ammerman.
 Harvard had two collective bottom two appearances.
 The first where she overanalyzed her shoot with London Levi-Nance which she survived over Nijah Harris who was eliminated third in her first ever bottom two appearance.
 The second time Harvard was called forward was for her lackluster commercial and her one-dimensional look that led the judges to question her versatility.
 This time Harvard survived for the second time over Tahlia Brookins who was eliminated sixth in her first ever bottom two appearance.

 During the Cycle 12 Finale of ANTM in Sao Paulo, Brazil, Harvard shot a convincing CoverGirl commercial and was praised for her improvement from the previous commercial.
 Despite Harvard's (and Aminat Ayinde's) better performances in the CoverGirl commercial, Teyona Anderson was ultimately crowned the twelfth winner of America's Next Top Model.